Audition & Portfolio Review

 A writing portfolio consisting of original work that best represents who you are as a writer.
 It should contain 2–4 pieces of writing total from one or more of the following genres: poetry, fiction (short stories or brief excerpts from novels), playwriting/screenwriting, or creative nonfiction (personal essay or reflective essay—not an academic essay).
 If you feel that your best work is a work-in-progress, you can submit it in draft form.

-Option B: Video Submission
+Option B: Photography Submission

 A short film or video (no longer than 10 minutes in length) in any style including live action, experimental, documentary, or animation.
-Please accompany the submission with a statement that clearly describes your personal contribution to the film (for example you might have written the screenplay and directed the film, or perhaps instead filmed and edited a film that a friend directed).
+Please accompany the submission with a statement that clearly describes your personal contribution to the film (for example, you might have written the screenplay and directed the film, or perhaps instead filmed and edited a film that a friend directed).

-Option C: Storyboard Submission
+Option D: Storyboard Submission

 A series of 10 to 15 still images arranged in an order that you feel tells a story.
 The images can be drawings, photographs that you took yourself, found images (from magazines, the internet, etc.).
 Please submit a short accompanying paragraph that illuminates or explains the story that you are trying to tell and credit any images that are not your own.

-Option D
+Option E